 How does the senior feel after exercise?
 If moderate to extreme pain is felt after exercising, changing to a different type of physical activity that’s easier on the joints is advised.
 Swimming, water aerobics, and stationary bike riding are often suggested for those with arthritis – but again, consult with the physician for consent before commencing or changing an exercise plan.

-Compassionate Nursing Services, leaders in St. Louis home care services, can help older individuals with arthritis in a multitude of ways, including:
+Compassionate Nursing Services, leaders in senior care in St. Louis and nearby areas, can help older individuals with arthritis in a multitude of ways, including: